 The Benefits of Mouthwash

 Many people have a vague idea that mouthwash is good for their oral health but may not know the specifics of how mouthwash helps.
 There are many potential benefits of mouthwash, but these benefits depend on the product and how you're using it.
 So, how does mouthwash work?

 How to Choose a Mouthwash

 When selecting a mouthwash, think about your oral health needs.
-Prioritize your top two or three reasons for wanting to use mouthwash, and then look for a mouthwash that addresses those issues.
-For example, if you're concerned with surface stains on your teeth, look for a whitening mouthwash.
+Prioritise your top two or three reasons for wanting to use mouthwash, and then look for a mouthwash that addresses those issues.
+For example, if you're concerned about surface stains on your teeth, look for a whitening mouthwash.
 If gum health is your concern, you may want to select a mouthwash that kills the bacteria that cause gingivitis.

 With so many types of mouthwash available, you're sure to find a product that suits your current needs.
 For help choosing the best mouthwash, don't hesitate to ask your dentist.

 You're already a pro at brushing and flossing, but you may have some questions about the proper use of mouthwash.
 You may be wondering whether mouthwash should be used before or after brushing.
 The American Dental Association explains that manufacturers may recommend a certain order to maximise the product's effectiveness, so you should check the label of your chosen mouthwash.
 In cases where the manufacturer doesn't make a recommendation, you can rinse either before or after you brush, depending on your preference.